 To begin with, it should be noted that the prohibition on manual cleaning in Section 7 did not come into effect automatically across the country as soon as the law received presidential assent.
 Rather, the provision requires each state government to notify the date on which this prohibition becomes active in their respective states.

-Even presuming that some states have notified Section 7, it should be noted that the Centre undid the blanket prohibition on the use of workers to clean sewers and sewage lines, when it notified the Prohibition of Employment as Manual Scavengers and Their Rehabilitation Rules, 2013.
-These rules allow for laying down protective gear and equipment required to be given to persons engaged for the purpose of cleaning sewers and septic tanks.
+Even presuming that some states have notified Section 7, it should be noted that this provision does not impose a blanket ban on the use of manual labour to clean septic tanks and sewer lines.
+It only prohibits the use of manual labour to engage in “hazardous cleaning”, which is defined in the law as cleaning without protective gear or machinery or following safety regulation as specified in the law.
+The Prohibition of Employment as Manual Scavengers and Their Rehabilitation Rules, 2013, lists out the protective gear or machinery to be given to persons engaged for the purpose of cleaning sewers and septic tanks.
+These rules also lay out safety precautions to be followed in the process of cleaning sewers and septic tanks.

 Even if the government cannot manage a complete prohibition on the manual cleaning of sewers and septic tanks, it can still deploy the law to deter deaths and guarantee justice for the families of workers who die during hazardous cleaning.